-Topic European and other heritage management Auditing and reporting General reporting requirements are set out under the AEPR.
-In addition, an annual report will be prepared and submitted to the Secretary of the E and Regional Development in relation to compliance with the European and Other H until the airport commences operations.
-Responsibility Responsibilities include: the European and Other Heritage CEMP and applicable mitigation measures for be prepared in consultation with the NSW Office of Environment and Heritage ar and local government bodies; the European and Other Heritage CEMP will be submitted for approval by the In SES Officer in the Department of Infrastructure and Regional Development; frastructure Minister or an the D&C contractor will be responsible for implementing site specific environmental procedures and work method statements applicable to the proposed; and works in accordance with the requirements of the European and Other Heritage CEMP.
-Table 28-15 European and other heritage management requirements Topic Mitigation measures Timing European heritage management The following measures will be implemented in the manner identified in Chapter 6 of Appendix O of the EIS for the respective European and other heritage items (i.e. not all measures will apply to each item) under the supervision of a suitably qualified archaeologist: Preparatory Activities Pre-construction Construction further targeted archaeological investigation will be undertaken to record subsurface remains and infer the layout, occupants and activities of certain European heritage places; archival recording will be undertaken, including photographic records and measured drawings in their local context for future reference, having regard to the guidelines How to Prepare Archival Records of Heritage Items (NSW Heritage Office 1998) and Guidelines for Photographic Recording of Heritage Items Using Film or Digital Capture (NSW Heritage Office 2006); an inventory of moveable items will be prepared to record information such as the location, designer, creator, use and owner of items such as tools of trade or machinery; cultural plantings will be investigated to identify and collect samples of plant varieties that have local or historic botanical significance, including plant varieties that are characteristic of the area or not otherwise broadly planted; options will be explored for potential relocation of identified European heritage structures to preserve intact surface structures; and identified European heritage structures will be demolished in a staged and careful manner that reveals information about their construction, renovation, finishes and so on, which would be recorded.
-Cemeteries relocation A Cemeteries Relocation Management Plan will be submitted for approval by the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development prior to the disinterment (removal) and reinterment Preparatory Activities

-(relocation) of grave sites from the airport site.
+Торіс European and other heritage management Auditing and reporting General reporting requirements are set out under the AEPR.
+In addition, an annual report will be prepared and submitted to the Secretary of the Department of Infrastructure and Regional Development in relation to compliance with the European and Other Heritage CEMP for the period until the airport commences operations.
+Responsibility Responsibilities include: the European and Other Heritage CEMP and applicable mitigation measures for Preparatory Activities will be prepared in consultation with the NSW Office of Environment and Heritage and other relevant Australian and local government bodies; the European and Other Heritage CEMP will be submitted for approval by the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development; the D&C contractor will be responsible for implementing site specific environmental procedures and work method statements applicable to the proposed; and • works in accordance with the requirements of the European and Other Heritage CEMP.

+Table 28-15 Furopean and other heritage management requirements Laropouri nonago managomon roquironitorito

+Торіс Mitigation measures Timing European heritage management The following measures will be implemented in the manner identified in Chapter 6 of Appendix O of the EIS for the respective European and other heritage items (i.e. not all measures will apply to each item) under the supervision of a suitably qualified archaeologist: Preparatory Activities Pre-construction Construction further targeted archaeological investigation will be undertaken to record subsurface remains and infer the layout, occupants and activities of certain European heritage places; archival recording will be undertaken, including photographic records and measured drawings in their local context for future reference, having regard to the guidelines How to Prepare Archival Records of Heritage Items (NSW Heritage Office 1998) and Guidelines for Photographic Recording of Heritage Items Using Film or Digital Capture (NSW Heritage Office 2006); an inventory of moveable items will be prepared to record information such as the location, designer, creator, use and owner of items such as tools of trade or machinery; cultural plantings will be investigated to identify and collect samples of plant varieties that have local or historic botanical significance, including plant varieties that are characteristic of the area or not otherwise broadly planted; options will be explored for potential relocation of identified European heritage structures to preserve intact surface structures; and identified European heritage structures will be demolished in a staged and careful manner that reveals information about their construction, renovation, finishes and so on, which would be recorded.
+Cemeteries relocation A Cemeteries Relocation Management Plan will be submitted for approval by the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development prior to the disinterment (removal) and reinterment (relocation) of grave sites from the airport site.
+Preparatory Activities